 Many phone calls and months later, my mom did come to visit.
 The morning we escorted her to the airport for her return flight to the States after she’d spent 10 days with us in Paris, she turned and said, “I was wrong not to have come sooner.
 You’re right.
 The French are fine, and this city is beautiful.”

 A year-and-a-half ago, we were at it again.
 “Mom, we’re moving to Panama!”
 I called to exclaim one morning.

 Then: “But I thought you loved Paris?
 Why would you move again now?
 Where will Jack go to school?
 Isn’t it miserably hot in Panama?
 What about your lovely apartment in Paris?
 You’re not going to give that up, are you?”

-A few years later, my mother and Panama City remain strangers, though she indicated at Christmas that she might venture down to the tropics for a visit sometime this year.
+Eighteen months later, my mother and Panama City remain strangers, though she indicated at Christmas that she might venture down to the tropics for a visit sometime this summer.

 Lief and I are on a different track from many, and we long ago gave up on the idea that everyone would understand.
 The lifestyle we’ve chosen doesn’t have to make sense to everyone else.
 It makes sense to us.

 This is the point you’ll need to get to.
 Don’t expect the woman in front of you in the grocery store checkout line to endorse or validate your plan to reinvent your life in a foreign country.
 Why in the world would you want to leave everything familiar…your family and friends, all things comfortable and secure…to start over somewhere new?

 Your reasons are likely many, for the benefits of spending even some of your time in a foreign locale can be great.
 You can reduce your cost of living, sure, but that’s only the beginning of the story.
 The real advantages to internationalizing your lifestyle are less practical.
 Living in a foreign country, all or even just part of the time, your life becomes fuller and richer in ways you likely couldn’t predict right now, certainly that you couldn’t articulate for your dry cleaner.